Elfansoer/dota-2-lua-abilities/README.md

 (Note: You may need cheat mode on to test abilities easily)

 # Notes
+If you need help, you can find me at [Moddota Discord](https://moddota.com/).

 Some abilities are implemented differently than in-game, and it was intended.

 As the repo grew larger, I could no longer guarantee the abilities to be bug-free.